indyleo/kdedots/README.md

 - Set the Icons to Papirus Dark
 - Set the Cursor to Nordzy Cursors
 - Set and get the Splash screen to Arch Simple Blue KDE 6

-# Piper Reminder

-If you want to change your mouse setting (only if you have a logitech mouse) you need to plug it in to your computer with a cable, you cant just do it wireless.